NeuS 2025

 10:30-12:30 Research Paper Oral Presentations

-1. From Road to Code: Neuro-Symbolic Program Synthesis for Autonomous Driving Scene Translation and Analysis
+1. From Road to Code: Neuro-Symbolic Program Synthesis for Autonomous Driving Scene Translation and Analysis.
+Johnathan Leung, Guansen Tong, Parasara Sridhar Duggirala and Praneeth Chakravarthula

-4. Interpretable Imitation Learning via Generative Adversarial STL Inference and Control
+4. Interpretable Imitation Learning via Generative Adversarial STL Inference and Control.
+Wenliang Liu, Danyang Li, Erfan Aasi, Daniela Rus, Roberto Tron and Calin Belta

 End of Conference